-The tekmar Boiler Control 263 can control the supply water temperature from a single modulating boiler or up to 2 on / off stages based on outdoor temperature, domestic hot water requirements, or setpoint requirements.
+The tekmar Boiler Control 270 can control the supply water temperature from a single modulating boiler based on outdoor temperature or domestic hot water requirements.
 A large easy to read display provides current system temperatures and operating status.
-The control has an internal setback timer, which can have 2 events per day on a 24 hour, 5-1-1 day or 7 day schedule.

 Additional functions include: